 The Foundation raised $40,000 at a fundraising performance to launch the Dennis Mangers Fund for Young Performing Artists.

-Additionally, over 140 low-income youth in the Sacramento region have already received high-quality performing arts instruction as the result of five grants we awarded from our Dennis Mangers Fund for Young Performing Artists.
+Additionally, hundreds of low-income youth in the Sacramento region have already received high-quality performing arts instruction as the result of ten grants we awarded from our Dennis Mangers Fund for Young Performing Artists.
 These grants nurture the talents of young performing artists from underserved communities in our community by providing them access to high-quality performing arts training and education.
 The $40,000 in initial funding for the program was raised at a performance celebrating the Fund and its namesake.

 Fellowship honors local force in arts community